flash-global/translate-package/README.md

 * `translate_directory` : represent the path to the directory to store the translations
 * `translate_config` : represent the translate client configuration (Cf. `translate-client` documentation)
 * `translate_namespace` : represent the default namespace where to search the translations
+* `translate_lang` : represent the default language in which we want the translations

 Please check out `translate-client` documentation for more information about how to use this client.